 So, how do you improve your site speed?

-Use PageSpeed Insights to find problems – the first thing you should do is identify how good or bad is your current situation.
+The first thing you should do is identify how good or bad is your current situation.
 If your website already loads quickly, you can make any adjustments right away.

 Go to PageSpeed Insights and enter your website URL:

-We’re going to make a test with the eCommerce store Zumiez and see how well it performs when comes to speed.
+We’re going to make a test with the ecommerce store Zumiez and see how well it performs when comes to speed.

 This website receives a score of 78/100 for Desktop and 62/100 for Mobile.